jeroanan/rkt-coreutils/README.md

-# Rkt Tools
+# Rkt-Coreutils

-Implementing some/all of the functionality from some/all of the programs in GNU Coreutils in Racket
+Implementing some/all of the functionality from some/all of the programs from GNU Coreutils in Racket